kayjay33/web-store-stripe/buildNotes.md

 - Angular startup script: ng serve
 - Stripe checkout: enter email, enter 4242424242 for credit card
 - To see payments in stripe developer console: https://dashboard.stripe.com/test/payments

+## Other Project Ideas:

+- Make an electoral calculator for the 2024 election and past elections.
+There should be different demo graphics the user can toggle like party affiliation, ideology, male/female, etc.
+- This will show what would happen if X candidate got Y percent of a given demo.